decentralized-identity/keri/docs/Q-and-A.md

 <img src="../images/trade-space-limitations.png" alt="trade-space-limitations" border="0" width="300">
 {TBW prio 2}

+## *Q: Are smart contracts possible with KERI?
+Yes, KERI gives you the security.
+And by supplying secure state machines.
+But you have to gather the right transactions yourself.

+Ledgers co-mingle secure state machines into one another, Ledger are total ordering.
+We don’t need totla ordering in KERI.
+The absence of a ledger  gives us the ability to create totally private smart contracts between Bob and Alice.

+You use the KERI Duplicity detection to determine the authoritive key is used at a certain point in time.

+Since March 2021 KERI is a seperate DIF working group and it would possible to create a dedicated project within the working group to research smart contracting with KERI.
+_(@henkvancann)_

 # Q&A section Why the internet is broken

 ## *Q: Why would the internet be broken?